 7.00pm: My working day is over.
 I meet up with the other members of the Bristows football team and we leave the office to go and play a six-a-side football match in the local corporate league.

 About the firm

 Who we are: Bristows LLP is a medium-sized firm that handles the kind of work normally associated with only the largest firms.
-Established over 175 years ago, we have a client list that includes leading businesses from a variety of innovative sectors including life science and TMT.
+Established over 180 years ago, we have a client list that includes leading businesses from a variety of sectors including life sciences, technology and brands.

 What we do: Our core practice areas are intellectual property; information technology and data protection; corporate; commercial, technology and copyright disputes; real estate; regulatory; EU and competition; employment and tax.

-What we are looking for: We are extremely selective because we are looking for people who will be our future partners.
-We don't just look for super-bright graduates - personality is important too.
+What we’re looking for: We are looking for the future partners of the firm.
+We don’t just look for bright graduates – personality is important too.
 Team spirit and a passion for challenges and success are prized qualities.

-Perks: Life assurance; pension scheme; private medical insurance; permanent health insurance; travel insurance; eye care; health assessment; employee assistance programme; cycle-to-work scheme; season ticket loan; discounted gym membership; onsite cafe/deli.
+Perks: Life assurance; pension scheme; private medical insurance; travel insurance; eye care; health assessment; employee assistance programme; cycle-to-work scheme; season ticket loan; discounted gym membership; onsite café/deli.